Courthouse steps with scales of justice

 How long does it take to finalize a divorce in Victorville?

 California law requires a minimum six-month waiting period from the date your spouse is served before your divorce can be finalized.
-In practice, cases at the High Desert District courthouse typically take seven to twelve months from filing to judgment, depending on complexity and whether the parties reach agreement on all issues.
+In practice, cases at the Barstow Family Court typically take seven to twelve months from filing to judgment, depending on complexity and whether the parties reach agreement on all issues.

 Do I have to go to court for my divorce in Victorville?

 Not necessarily.
 If you and your spouse agree on every issue — property division, support, and any children — your divorce can be finalized without a court appearance.
-If there are contested issues, you will have appearances at the High Desert District courthouse for hearings and potentially a trial.
-We represent clients at all court proceedings in Victorville.
+If there are contested issues, you will have appearances at the Barstow Family Court for hearings and potentially a trial.
+We represent clients at all court proceedings.

 What happens at a divorce hearing in Victorville?

 At an uncontested hearing, the judge reviews your submitted paperwork and enters the judgment if everything is in order.
 At a contested hearing or trial, both sides present evidence and arguments, and the judge issues rulings on the disputed issues.
-Hearings at the High Desert District courthouse are typically scheduled in advance, and your attorney attends with you.
+Hearings at the Barstow Family Court are typically scheduled in advance, and your attorney attends with you.

 Information only, not legal advice.
 Consult an attorney for guidance specific to your family and situation.